-Lending their knowledge and expertise as advisors to the Armed Citizens' Legal Defense Network, Inc. are industry leaders Massad Ayoob, John Farnam, Jim Fleming, Tom Givens, Emanuel Kapelsohn and Dennis Tueller.
+Lending their knowledge and expertise as advisors to the Armed Citizens' Legal Defense Network, Inc. are industry leaders Massad Ayoob, Marie D'Amico, John Farnam, Tom Givens, Emanuel Kapelsohn, Karl Rehn and Dennis Tueller.
 Short biographical sketches of each follow, though it is difficult to completely convey the depth of experience represented on the board.

 Massad F. Ayoob is an internationally-known firearms and self-defense instructor.
 As Director of the Lethal Force Institute in Concord, New Hampshire, he taught police and civilian self-defense techniques to both law enforcement officers and private citizens worldwide since 1974.
 Now he is head of the Massad Ayoob Group, through which he continues to teach.